Notes for Contributors

 Linting and Other Checks

 To ensure code quality and consistency, we perform several checks using various tools.
-Below is a list of the checks that should be performed:
+Below is a list of the checks that are performed by the run-linter command:

-• Code Formatting: Use black to automatically format the code.
-In lomas/server/lomas_server and lomas/client/lomas_client:
+• Code Formatting: We use black to automatically format the code.

-• Code Style and Static Analysis: Use flake8 to verify formatting and perform static code analysis.
-In lomas/server/lomas_server and lomas/client/lomas_client:
+• Code Style and Static Analysis: We use flake8 to verify formatting and perform static code.

-• Static Type Checking: Use mypy for static type checking.
-Note that both the server and the client have their own mypi.ini files to ignore specific warnings.
-In lomas/server and lomas/client:
+• Static Type Checking: We use mypy for static type checking.
+Note that both the server and the client have their own pyproject.toml files with configs to ignore specific warnings.

-• Additional Static Analysis: Use pylint for further static analysis.
-Note that both the server and the client have their own .pylintrc files to ignore specific warnings.
-In lomas/server/lomas_server and lomas/client/lomas_client:
+• Additional Static Analysis: We use pylint for further static analysis.
+Note that both the server and the client have their own config in their respective pyproject.toml files to ignore specific warnings.

-There should be no error or warning, otherwise the linting github action will fail.
-All configurations are in lomas/server/pyproject.toml and lomas/client/pyproject.toml.
+There should be no error or warning when calling run-linter, otherwise the linting github action will fail.
+All configurations are in

 As detailed below, we rely on GitHub workflows to automatically run these checks on pull requests, ensuring consistency and quality across all contributions.